nutman/auth0_second_try/README.md

  /auth0

-  auth0.js - connect with AUTH0 service to get user from auth0 user
+⋅⋅⋅auth0.js - connect with AUTH0 service to get user from auth0 user
-  authenticate - connect with AUTH0 for checking user
+⋅⋅⋅authenticate - connect with AUTH0 for checking user

  /conf - folder with configs for app

  /models - folder with user models

-  user.js - user model
+⋅⋅⋅user.js - user model

  /routes - server routes